Skip to main content

 Overview

 The platform implements protocols for consistent and secure certificate management.
-You can use protocols independently on technologies, which provides a higher flexibility and seamless migration if needed.
+You can use protocols independently of specific technologies, providing greater flexibility and enabling seamless migration when needed.

-• easy and convenient migration between technologies without impact on the clients consuming services
+• Easy and convenient migration between technologies without impacting clients that consume the services.

-• agility in switching between different technologies in case of obsolete algorithm or revoked certificates
+• Agility in switching between technologies in response to obsolete algorithms or revoked certificates.

-• control about the certificate lifecycle and its usage
+• Centralized control over the certificate lifecycle and its usage.

 The following protocols are implemented: